You are here

 If I go on leave, will my Outlook send my Out of Office Notification in response to Aconex mail?

-It depends on how you've set your email notifications.
-If you have email notifications set to Entire Mail body or Entire Mail body with attachments, your out of office notification will be received as a reply, and registered as email in Aconex.
-To avoid this, change your email settings to Notification only.
+It depends on how you've set your email notifications and Outlook rule.
+If you have email notifications set to Entire Mail body or Entire Mail body with attachments, your out of office notification will be received as a reply, and registered as an Email mail type in Aconex.
+To avoid this, can enable the setting Prevent email response from updating Aconex mail status. (see Notification preferences)

 Can I use Aconex for Outlook when I’m not connected to the Internet?